Credit unions in Parliament

 Credit Union Helping low-paid Workers to Save

-26 May 2016: Jeremy Quinn MP shared than in his experience low-paid people are able to save £50 a month through credit unions when talking about the Help to Save.
+26 May 2016: Jeremy Quin MP shared than in his experience low-paid people are able to save £50 a month through credit unions when talking about the Help to Save.
 Mr Quinn said low-paid workers saving this amount per month through the Help to Save scheme would receive a £1,200 Government bonus, and added "I welcome the scheme for its direct impact, but I welcome it even more for the cutlure of financial resilience it will provide".

 Caroline Spelman MP answers question on churches support of credit unions